clover/codelab-remote-pay-cloud/README.md

 It is important to complete this tutorial in its entirety.
 We will be learning both how to build an integration as well as implementation best practices, so you can avoid common mistakes and edge cases.
 Ultimately, this tutorial is meant to help you quickly ship quality code to production with confidence.

-This tutorial uses the remote-pay-cloud's  [`CloverConnector`](https://clover.github.io/remote-pay-cloud-api/1.4.2/remotepay.ICloverConnector.html) interface to connect to a Clover device and perform operations via the cloud.
+This tutorial uses the remote-pay-cloud SDK's  [`CloverConnector`](https://clover.github.io/remote-pay-cloud-api/1.4.2/remotepay.ICloverConnector.html) interface to connect to a Clover device and perform operations via the cloud.
 The CloverConnector provides a consolidated asynchronous interface for your POS to integrate with Clover's customer-facing payment devices.

 ### Prerequisites